Public Safety works to continuously provide the best possible service for all Century College employees and students through:

 - To stop receiving Star Alert emergency notification text messages, simply reply to the text message with the word “STOP” or the word “QUIT”.

-Students may change their personal e-mail address and cell phone number online using the MnSCU e-Services tool.
+Students may change their personal e-mail address and cell phone number online using e-Services.

-Employees wishing to update their personal e-mail address or cell phone number may do so by sending the new information to firstname.lastname@example.org
+Employees wishing to update their personal e-mail address or cell phone number may do so through Employee Home (log in > My Profile > Contact Information).

 During severe weather, individuals are encouraged to move indoors and seek shelter in areas providing the best cover, including stairwells without skylights, lower building levels and away from windows.
 Other safe areas include restrooms and rooms without windows.